mcdemarco/cardpen/doc/index.md

 * Game is the size of, *e.g.*, Fluxx cards, and is sometimes listed in US sizes as 2.20472" x 3.4252".
 * Square (2.75") is sometimes listed as 2 11/16" or 70mm for the purposes of sleeving.
 * Small Memo is a larger square (3.75").
+* Business is sometimes called Biz or Question.

 Some sizes are listed because sleeves for them are common, while no one prints them--most notably, euroGame and euroMiniGame.

+## Whence

 ### Card Printing Services

-* [ArtsCow](http://www.artscow.com/) prints several formats of cards, plus memo pads (for scorepads).
+* [ArtsCow](http://www.artscow.com/) prints basic card sizes, plus memo pads (for scorepads).
 [Rumor has it](https://boardgamegeek.com/thread/1760777/how-make-score-pad) that you can also get scorepads printed at some FedEx Office (Kinkos) locations.
-* [DriveThruCards](http://www.drivethrucards.com)' supported formats and costs are listed [here](https://onebookshelfpublisherservice.zendesk.com/hc/en-us/articles/227867627-Printed-Card-Formats-Costs).
+* [DriveThruCards](http://www.drivethrucards.com)' card sizes and costs are listed [here](https://onebookshelfpublisherservice.zendesk.com/hc/en-us/articles/227867627-Printed-Card-Formats-Costs).
 Beware of their skinny minis!
 * [The Game Crafter](https://www.thegamecrafter.com)'s card sizes are listed [here](http://help.thegamecrafter.com/article/85-cards)
 * [Make Playing Cards](http://www.makeplayingcards.com/)' card sizes and prices are [here](http://www.makeplayingcards.com/low-price-for-bulk.aspx); they also make custom poker chips.
+* [Print & Play](https://www.printplaygames.com/)'s sizes are listed [here](https://www.printplaygames.com/product/standard_sizes), including unusual square and index card sizes.
 * [Printer's Studio](http://www.printerstudio.com/)'s card sizes are listed [here](http://www.printerstudio.com/unique-ideas/blank-playing-cards.html).
 They also make a large variety of game mats.
+* [Superior Pod](http://www.superiorpod.com/) doesn't have a single list, but their sizes seem to be poker, bridge, mini, question, 3.5" square and tarot.
+There's a [long BGG thread](https://boardgamegeek.com/thread/427619/superior-pod-thread/) about them.

 ### Sleeves